 This is not known exactly but the protection against spontaneous bleeds appears to be similar to a person with mild FVIII deficiency with a FVIII level of about 10%.
-Treatment with Hemlibra® does not normalise the blood clotting system and additional treatment with FVIII or FVIII concentrate may be needed if bleeding or an injury occurs or if a surgical or dental procedure is needed.
+Treatment with Hemlibra® does not normalise the blood clotting system and additional treatment with rFVIIa (NovoSeven®) may be needed if bleeding or an injury occurs or if a surgical or dental procedure is needed.